gdennie/toml/toml.md

 fruit . flavor = "banana"   # same as fruit.flavor
 ```

 Indentation is treated as whitespace and ignored.
+In fact, much of the syntax
+is about avoiding indentation without loosing clarity.

 Defining a key multiple times is invalid.